Daimler Airway

 Daimler Airway was an airline subsidiary of the Birmingham Small Arms Company (BSA)'s Daimler Company.
-It was created to use some of the assets of the failed ventures Airco and its subsidiary, Aircraft Transport and Travel, which was acquired by BSA in February 1920.
+It was created as Daimler Air Hire and became Daimler Airway after combination with the assets of the failed ventures Airco and its subsidiary, Aircraft Transport and Travel, which were acquired by BSA in February 1920.

 History

+Daimler Air Hire

-Daimler Company established Daimler Air Hire as a private air hire company on 7 June 1919.
-Daimler Hire's managing director was Lieutenant Colonel Frank Searle CB, DSO, who had also been a senior manager of Daimler prior to his war service.
+Birmingham Small Arms Company (BSA) subsidiary Daimler Company established Daimler Air Hire as a private air hire company on 7 June 1919.
+Daimler Hire's managing director was Lieutenant Colonel Frank Searle CBE, DSO, who had also been a senior manager of Daimler prior to his war service.
 During the First World War Daimler had acquired considerable aviation experience manufacturing aero engines and aircraft, including bombers.
 They built Gnome Monosoupape and Le Rhone engines under Airco's licence.
 The last wartime aircraft Daimler produced was the Airco DH.10 Amiens bomber when they were building 80 aeroplanes a month.
 Their own test-ground beside the Daimler factory had been compulsorily purchased to become the main RAF testing ground for aircraft built in the Coventry district.

 Airco and Aircraft Transport and Travel

-In February 1920 the BSA group acquired Holt Thomas's failing Airco group and placed Airco subsidiary Aircraft Transport and Travel (Air Express) under the responsibility of Searle and Daimler Hire.
-In November 1920 BSA withdrew its financial support and AT&T, Air Express was placed in the hands of a liquidator.
+In February 1920 BSA acquired George Holt Thomas's failing Airco group and placed Airco subsidiary Aircraft Transport and Travel (Air Express) under the responsibility of Searle and Daimler Hire.
+In November 1920 BSA withdrew its financial support for its Airco subsidiary and AT&T was placed in the hands of a liquidator.